-Now David being the king and initiating this, his sin was the greater because he was a man after God's heart, and knew better!
-Now, let's examine this thing step-by-step, which will also help us in understanding our sins.
-And this is why we need to pray daily and study daily.
-Think of all the
+David being the king and initiating this, his sin was the greater, because he was a man after God's heart, and knew better!
+Now let's examine this thing step-by-step, which will also help us in understanding our sins.
+This is why we need to pray daily and study daily.
+Think of all the Psalms and the wonderful praises that God inspired David to bring to Him.

-Psalms and the wonderful praises that God inspired David to bring to Him.
-Now, do you suppose that during this whole incident that David was praying and studying?
+Do you suppose that during this whole incident that David was praying and studying?
 No!
 He pushed it out of his mind, which really in essence was a tremendous sin against God in itself.
-And so, when you push God out of your mind and you push against the Holy Spirit, and you continue in your sin, God is going to let you take it to the degree that He desires and He's going drop it upon you.
-Now, Bathsheba came, she got pregnant, found out she was pregnant-so David schemed.
-Do you think he was praying, 'Oh God, help me to make this right so I can bring in Uriah, the Hittite, so I can kill him'?
+When you push God out of your mind and you push against the Holy Spirit, and you continue in your sin, God is going to let you take it to the degree that He desires and He's going drop it upon you.
+Bathsheba came, she got pregnant, found out she was pregnant-so David schemed.
+Do you think he was praying, 'Oh God, help me to make this right so I can bring in Uriah the Hittite, so I can kill him'?
 Of course not!
-So he schemed.
-Now what happens when you're sinning and you don't want to repent?
-You avoid God, you get busy, you don't pray, you don't study-and what happens?
-Your mind gets heavy and depresseddoesn't it?
-Yes!
-And you get hostile-don't you?
-And angry?
-Yes, all those things happen.
+So, he schemed.
+What happens when you're sinning and you don't want to repent?

+- you avoid God

+- you get busy

+- you don't pray

+- you don't study